 The Chromium security team aims to provide Chrome and Chrome OS users with the most secure platform to navigate the web, and just generally make the Internet a safer place to hang out.
 We work on solutions for the biggest user / ux security problems, drive secure architecture design and implementation projects for the Chromium platform, find and help fix security bugs, help developers to create more secure apps, and act as a general security consulting / review group for the larger Chromium project.

 To learn more:

 One of the quickest ways to get involved is finding and reporting security bugs.
 It will get prompt attention from a security sheriff, be kept private until we coordinate disclosure, and possibly qualify for a cash reward through our Vulnerability Rewards Program.
 We occasionally run security contests outside of our regular reward program (e.g. Pwnium2, Pwnium3) too.

 For any issues other than a specific bug, email us at firstname.lastname@example.org.
 For non-confidential discussions, please post to the technical discussion forums, including the public security-dev list for technical discussions.

 Access to Chromium security bugs and our team mailing list is restricted, for obvious reasons.
 Before applying to join the team, applicants must be committers and are expected to have made and continue to make active and significant contributions to Chromium security.
-You should demonstrate at least one of the following before applying:
+You should demonstrate some of the following before applying:

 To apply for membership, please email email@example.com.